scigem/PynamiX/README.md

 # PynamiX

-[Documentation here](https://pages.github.sydney.edu.au/scigem/PynamiX/build/html/index.html) (requires login, contact [Benjy](mailto:benjy.marks@sydney.edu.au) for access, or compile it yourself following the details below).
+[Documentation here](https://scigem.github.io/PynamiX/build/html/index.html), or compile it yourself following the details below).

 ## Installation
 Work in progress.
 Hopefully via `pip install pynamix` but YMMV.
 If installing from github, try cloning and then running: